vincentk/dedekind/README.md

 Notable challenges with the java type system which need to be overcome as compared to e.g. haskell or scala:

-* Lack of [higher-kinded types](https://www.baeldung.com/scala/higher-kinded-types) (roughly speaking, reverse generics).
-I.e. it's possible to say `Class<A>`, but not `A<Class>` with `A` a parameter to be supplied at a later stage.
-As a workaround, these can sometimes be simulated by way of passing the type as a recursive generic parameter, giving rise to patters such as `interface F<A extends F<A>>`, with the concrete type being resolved at a later stage about as follows: `class C implements F<C>`.
 * Type erasure vs. polymorphism preventing an interface to be implemented multiple times with different arguments.
 I.e. while the default implementation for polymorphism in java is dynamic dispatch, a generic interface (`Foo<A>`)  declaring a method `foo(A)` can not be implemented twice with different parameters `Foo<X>` and `Foo<Y>`.